fabric8-launcher/launcher-booster-catalog/README.md

 descriptionPath  |  (Optional) Link to file in repo containing adoc for the description (assumed default: `.openshiftio/description.adoc` ) |No  |  255 jenkinsfilePath | (Optional) Link to file in repo, relative to the repo root, for the Jenkins Pipeline Definition file (assumed default: `Jenkinsfile`) | No | 255 versions | A list of associative arrays containing `id` and `name` elements that map version ids to their human-readable names |  No  |  --

+For an in-depth explanation of how to declare runtime versions see [HOWTO Add Runtime Versions to Boosters](https://github.com/openshiftio/booster-catalog/wiki/HOWTO-Add-Runtime-Versions-to-Boosters)